 At first blush this idea of a so-called Universal Basic Income (or UBI) may seem crazy or outrageous.
-Getting money from the government for having done nothing?
+Getting money for having done nothing?
 Getting paid simply for being alive?
 Isn't that communism?
 Or socialism?
-And isn't the government broke to begin with?
+And where would this money come from?
 Won't people simply descend into utter laziness and drug addiction?
-We will look at each of these objections to Universal Basic Income in turn, but first let's develop a better understanding of how it would work and why it results in economic freedom.
+We will look at each of these objections to UBI in turn, but first let's consider arguments for UBI as a way of achieving economic freedom.

 As I argued in the earlier chapter on Capital, as a species, we have developed our technologies enough so that we are now capable of meeting everyone's basic needs.
 Farming can generate enough food for everyone.
 We can easily make enough clothing for the world.
 We can even provide everyone with shelter.
 All of this has been made possible by knowledge, the knowledge that humanity has created over millennia.
 And our technological progress is accelerating while global population growth is slowing down.
 So from here on out it will only get easier.